It’s not hard to find the core values of any organization.

 Customers expect companies to uphold their core values

-One of the main takeaways from 2020 is that people expect more from brands.
-They’re paying close attention to how companies behave during the pandemic and if they fight for social justice.
-Are they genuinely living their stated values?
+One of the main takeaways from 2023 is that people expect more from brands.
+They paid close attention to how companies behaved during the pandemic and if they fought for social justice.
+Do they genuinely live their stated values?
 Or are they just paying them lip service?

 When brands disappoint them, they take their business elsewhere.

-Here’s some eye-opening research about consumer sentiment at a time of pandemic and social upheaval:
+Here’s some eye-opening research about consumer sentiment in our current times:

 - 80 percent of consumers would prefer to buy from companies who treated their employees well through the COVID-19 outbreak.
 Source: KRC Research